 Save for power generation of less than 1 MW (which is closed for foreign investment), there is no foreign investment restriction applicable to the power industry, which is open for 100% foreign investment.
-Foreign investment in the power industry is generally subject to protection set out in Law No 25 of 2007 on Investment as amended by Law No 6 of 2023 on Stipulation of Government Regulation in Lieu of Law No 2 of 2022 on Job Creation to become Law (the "Investment Law").
+Foreign investment in the power industry is generally subject to protection set out in Law No 25 of 2007 on Investment as amended by Law 6/2023 (the "Investment Law").
 The Investment Law provides right to the investor to repatriate (in foreign currencies) among others, capital, profits, dividends, other income, royalties and proceeds of the sale or liquidation of the investment.
 With respect to seizure, confiscation and expropriation, the Investment Law does not specifically use the foregoing terms and instead it refers to nationalisation or taking over the ownership right of the investor.
 The Investment Law provides that the government shall not conduct nationalisation or taking over of investors' rights unless it is conducted based on law, and the government must provide compensation, which amount shall be based on market value.
 The market price should be determined by an independent valuer appointed by the parties and based on a method that is used internationally.